picardjs/docs/guide/variants/client.md

-# Using Picard.js with Node.js
+# Using Picard.js with Bundlers for SPAs

-Using Picard.js in Node.js works by importing the `initializePicard` function from the `picard-js/node` module.
+Using Picard.js with bundlers to produce a SPA works by importing the `initializePicard` function from the `picard-js/client` module.

 ## Installation